 The Kokoda Trail in Papua New Guinea is known as one of the toughest multi-day treks in the world.
 It also has an immense historical significance as it was the epicenter of the Kokoda Battle between the Japanese and the Australian Forces in WWII.
 The grueling battle of war along the muddy ridges of the Kokoda track was played out in harsh tropical conditions.
 Today, trekkers from around the world reflect on the four pillars of Kokoda, which are mateship, endurance, sacrifice, and courage as they push themselves physically and mentally to complete the arduous journey across the Kokoda Track.

-I completed the Kokoda Track in 2019 with my mate Josh Lynott on a tour with Buna Trekkers (one of only two locally-owned trekking companies.
-In this blog post, I will share with you how we prepared, what we packed, how difficult the track was and, of course, share my experiences and photos from our 8-days along the trail.
+I completed the Kokoda Track in 2019 with my mate Josh Lynott on a tour with Buna Treks & Tours (one of only two locally-owned trekking companies.
+In this blog post, I will share with you how we prepared, what we packed, how difficult the track was, and, of course, share my experiences and photos from our 8 days along the trail.
 You can find my day-by-day breakdown of the trail with photos below the general information sections.
 There’s also a detailed packing list at the bottom of the post.